Granite Hills High School (El Cajon, California): History

+In the late 2000s, the school undertook campus construction projects, including renovations to the football field.
+In 2009, soil testing identified the presence of carcinogenic contaminants on campus; the source was not immediately determined, and similar conditions were reported at other district schools.

+In January 2009, the school’s eagle statue was vandalized and destroyed.

 Shooting

-Just minutes after lunch ended and fifth period began on March 22, 2001, an 18-year-old former student, Jason Hoffman, arrived on campus with a 12-gauge shotgun (with size 7 or 8 birdshot) and a .22 pistol, opening fire outside the attendance office which also houses the principal and vice principals' offices.
+Just minutes after lunch ended and fifth period began on March 22, 2001, an 18-year-old former student, Jason Hoffman, arrived on campus with a 12-gauge Mossberg pump-action shotgun (with size 7 or 8 birdshot) and a .22-caliber semi-automatic pistol, opening fire outside the attendance office which also houses the principal and vice principals' offices.
 Five people were injured by shrapnel or suffered severe symptoms from the traumatic experience, but few victims incurred bullet wounds.
 Hoffman was shot in the buttocks and jaw.
 Hoffman was arrested by police officer Rich Agundez, who had been on campus during school hours since the shooting two weeks earlier at Santana High School.
 Hoffman would later commit suicide by hanging himself from bedsheets in his prison cell on October 29, 2001.

-Recent history

-Recently, Granite Hills has been undergoing some construction to many of its classes.
-The football field has also been renovated.

-It was discovered that Granite's soil contains a large amount of carcinogens.
-As of January, 2009, studies were in progress and the source of contamination was unknown.
-Tainted dirt has also been found at other schools in the district.

-In January 2009 the long time eagle statue, "Ernie", was ripped off of its base by vandals and destroyed.

-Granite Hills Marching Band

-The students in the GHHS Marching Band perform at the Mother Goose Parade, Christmas in the lights, Alpine Parade, and at every home football game especially the Homecoming game.
-The marching Eagles also go to "Band Night" featuring the SDSU Marching Aztecs and gathering other marching bands from the GUHSD District.
-Popular tunes such as the "007 Theme" and "Bon Jovi Theme" highlight the "GUHSD Marching Band and Color Guard Field Show Extravaganza" held every year.
-During second semester they do winter and spring concerts as the "Concert Band".
-Some are joint concerts with middle schools from Cajon Valley School District.

 Athletics

 Granite Hills offers every California Interscholastic Federation sanctioned sport.

-On December 10, 2022, the Granite Hills Eagles beat San Ramon Valley of Danville for the California State 2-A football title at Saddleback College, scoring in overtime and then holding on.
-This was the first state football championship in school history.
+On December 10, 2022, the Granite Hills would defeat San Ramon Valley 31-24 OT for the California State 2-A football title at Saddleback College.

-On November 18, 2023, the Eagles won the San Diego Section Open Division football championship, defeating the favored Lincoln Hornets 27-26.
-The Eagles lost to Mission Viejo in the next round.
-Mission Viejo went on to win the Div.
-1AA state championship.